 The largest console you’ll ever clap eyes on has been out for well over two years now.
-And rejoice, because getting your hands on a PS5 has thankfully gotten a little easier.
+And rejoice, because getting your hands on a PlayStation5 has got much easier.
 The PS5 boasts some of the best games and exclusives of all the consoles, too.

 Unlike the Xbox Series X, which launched without any first-party games and continues to push Xbox Game Pass and studio acquisitions as its biggest draw, Sony has a typically diverse little collection of them already, each utilising in some way the PS5’s huge power boost and an innovative new controller.
 And like the Xbox Series X, the latest PlayStation is capable of making last-gen games look and run better, so there’s plenty to get stuck into if you’re lucky enough to have one under your TV.